 After graduating from Lunenburg High School in 1970, he double majored in History and Literature at Wheaton College, Wheaton, Illinois, and has undertaken graduate studies in those subjects in Harvard College, Asbury Seminary, Northeastern University, Longwood College, and Virginia Commonwealth University.

-Mr. Ware was encouraged to run for local office and in 1987 did so, winning election to the Powhatan Board of Supervisors representing District 4 as the first Republican candidate for county office in recent memory.
+Mr. Ware was encouraged numerous longtime Powhatan families and leaders, who recognized him as having made himself “right at home” in the Southside, to run for local office and, in 1987, he did so, winning election to the Powhatan Board of Supervisors representing District 4 as the first Republican candidate for county office in recent memory.
 He was elected to a second term in 1991.
 In 1995 he was the first public school teacher in modern times to be appointed, by Governor George Allen, to the State Board of Education.

-In 1998 Mr. Ware was encouraged to seek the Republican nomination for special election to the House of Delegates when State Senator Joe Benedetti accepted appointment to the Administration of Governor George Allen, and then-Delegate John Watkins chose to run for the vacant State Senate Seat.
-Mr. Ware secured the Republican nomination in three-way convention contest and won a three-way race in the special election with 65& of votes cast.
+In 1998 Mr. Ware was encouraged to seek the Republican nomination for special election to the House of Delegates when State Senator Joe Benedetti accepted appointment to the Administration of Governor George Allen, and then-Delegate John Watkins chose to run for the resulting vacant seat in the State Senate.
+Mr. Ware secured the Republican nomination in three-way convention contest and won a three-way race in the special election with 65% of votes cast.

-In the two decades since, Delegate Ware has faced Democrat or Independent opposition every four years or so and has been re-elected by margins averaging 2-1.
+In the more than two decades since, Delegate Ware has faced Democrat or Independent opposition every four years or so and has been re-elected by margins averaging 2-1.

 Delegate Ware eschews ideological rigidity while adhering to principles grounded in history and experience.
 He believes his principal priority is to give voice to his constituents’ beliefs and to address his constituents’ needs.
 He also believes legislators have an obligation to serve “the good of the whole” given the Commonwealth’s vast regional differences.